kqfall1/CSharpBlackjack/readme.txt

 - Add more specific exceptions to the necessary try-catch blocks currently in PlayerController and clean up all of the try-catch blocks.
 - The Game and PlayerController class are bloated and are doing too much work.
 I will have to plan how to divide the PlayerController logic into multiple classes, because it is doing much more than driving the player's interaction with the game.
 I originally intended it for it to do just that, but I got carried away, no doubt.

-- Look through all other classes and validate whether the members belong (should the Game class have Pots if Bet already encapsulates an immutable Pot??)
+- Look through all other classes and validate whether the members belong (should the Game class have Pots if Bet already encapsulates an immutable Pot??).
 -Double check all lines of code in the library to verify that they are consistent with each other and proper conventions.
 - Rename any variables/methods/classes/etc. necessary.
+Alter all access modifiers to be as strict as reasonably possible.
 - I may add null checks to some of my library class members.
-However, I designed the library with the idea that any input must enter through an interface class inside the library that connects the application to the library (currently PlayerController) and that all input will be validated there.
+However, I designed the library with the idea that any input must enter through an interface class inside the library that connects the application to the library (currently BlackjackEntitiesController) and that all input will be validated there.
 - Change any readonly properties into readonly fields.
 My general philosophy is to make any piece of instance data that is supposed to be immutable into a field and any piece of data that is supposed to be mutable into a property.
 Many developers at Microsoft may take issue with that, but I am sure that I am not alone in following this convention.
 I am slightly sacrificing the ease of serialization and the scalability of my project for semantic clarity and readability.
 I believe that is reasonable considering that I don't plan on ever implementing serialization in any way for this project and have compensated for the scalability loss by my